JohnInvestmenter/whatsapp-content-library/PRESENTATION_NOTES.md

 ### Opening (5 minutes)
 - Introduce yourself and the problem
-- Hook: "How much time does your team spend recreating the same messages?"
+- Hook: "How much time do you spend recreating the same messages?"
 - Set expectations: What they'll learn today

 ---